mathewmariani/gpr300-sokol/course/environment.md

 `batteries.h` is a small single-header library of helpful rendering types, functions, and boilerplate.
 Note that these types are simply data-structures and are not meant to create an abstraction layer, but to make common operations simple and easy.
 You are encouraged to create your own library to add desired functionality.

-Assets such as textures, models **MUST** be placed in `assignments/assets`.
+Assets such as textures and models **MUST** be placed in `assignments/assets`.
 This directory will be automatically copied to the appropriate location upon being built.

 Shaders **MUST** be placed in `assignments/shaders`.
 This directory will be automatically scanned for `*.{vs,fs}` files and an appropriately named header file, containing the shader source, will be generated.